 WCVA has responsibility for arranging at least two planning

-meetings to prepare for each ministerial meeting, and also ensures
+meetings to prepare for each meeting, and also ensures that the

-that the issues raised from the third sector are of broad relevance
+issues raised from the third sector are of broad relevance across

-across the sector in order to maximise the effectiveness of the
+the sector in order to maximise the effectiveness of the meetings.

-meetings.
-The third sector representatives should attend at least
+The third sector representatives should attend at least one of the

-one of the two planning meetings and, if they wish to attend the
+two planning meetings and, if they wish to attend the meeting with

-prepare agendas, brief ministers about agenda items, prepare
+policy leads to prepare agendas, brief ministers about agenda

-minutes of all ministerial meetings, and pursue action points
+items, prepare minutes of all meetings, and pursue action points

 agreed at meetings.